admin404nextfloor/Infrastructure-Setup-Linux-PostgreSQL-pgAdmin/README.md

 # SQL
-Project "Base for an online store" in SQL: (Debian, PostgreSQL, pgAdmin)
+Project "Base for an online store" in SQL: (Linux, PostgreSQL, pgAdmin)

 Hey there! 👋

-I'm working on a practical project showcasing my skills in Linux Debian 11 🐧, command-line operations 💻, software installation & removal 📦, and PostgreSQL 🛢️.
+I'm working on a practical project showcasing my skills in Linux  🐧, command-line operations 💻, software installation & removal 📦, and PostgreSQL 🛢️.

 In this project, I will:
 ✅ Create a database and users 👤